josxha/flutter-maplibre/docs/docs/getting-started/setup-android.md

 The `maplibre` package on Flutter uses [platform views](https://docs.flutter.dev/platform-integration/android/platform-views) to display the native map.
-This requires an Android SDK version of at least 23.
+This requires an Android SDK version of at least 23 (Android 6.0).

 Open your `android/app/build.gradle` file and ensure that it is set to 23 or higher.